YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Example:

 .. parsed-literal::
-   GDE> add    -name IMPL                             -region=OTHERMUMPS  !
-Map MUMPS implementations to OTHERMUMPS GDE> add    -name IMPL("YottaDB")                  -region=MYMUMPS     !
-While mapping YottaDB to MYMUMPS
+   GDE> add    -name IMPL                             -region=OTHERM  !
+Map M implementations to OTHERM GDE> add    -name IMPL("YottaDB")                  -region=MYM     !
+While mapping YottaDB to MYM

 These examples map an entire subtree of a global to a region.